guanquann/cs3219-ay2425s1-project-g28/backend/matching-service/README.md

 ## Running Matching Service Individually with Docker

 1. Set up and run RabbitMq locally on your computer with the command `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management`.
-If you encounter connection errors, please wait for a few minutes as RabbitMq may take some time to start up.

 2. Open Command Line/Terminal and navigate into the `matching-service` directory.

 3. Run the command: `npm install`.
 This will install all the necessary dependencies.

 4. Run the command `npm start` to start the Matching Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.
+If you encounter connection errors, please wait for a few minutes before running `npm start` again as RabbitMq may take some time to start up.

 ## After running